pavelloz/webpack-tailwindcss/README.md

 ## TODO

-- Add node_modules caching in GHA to speed up builds
 - Write simple e2e test run on the example, after the deployment
 - Split webpack configs into common + dev/prod to avoid pushing to plugins array